c4ffein/writings/s/learning-python-as-a-programmer/learning-python-as-a-programmer.md

 `ruff`, also from [astral.sh](https://astral.sh), is the `ultra-fast Python linter and formatter`, and replaces nearly every existing tools all-at-once.

 #### Typing
 Enforcing type hints is the only thing that `ruff` won't do.
-You can use another tool like `mypy` for that, with the advantage of being able to gradually type your codebase, you don't have to type everything all at once.
+You can use another tool like `mypy` for that, with the advantage of being able to gradually type your codebase; you don't have to type everything all at once.
-(The [astral.sh](https://astral.sh) team is currently working on a replacement for it, but we're far from the official release.)
+The [astral.sh](https://astral.sh) team is currently working on a replacement for it, but we're far from the official release.

 ## General conventions
 Python emphasizes readability and consistency through conventions: